rhcreynold/ansible_fips/README.md

 Dependencies
 ------------

+To install dracut-fips and dracut-fips-aesni you need the following repositories:

 For RHEL 7:

-rhel-7-server-rpms is need to install dracut-fips and dracut-fips-aesni
+rhel-7-server-rpms

 For RHEL 6: